3dcitydb/importer-exporter/resources/3dcitydb/README.txt

 To drop an existing database instance of the 3D City Database call the SQL script "DROP_DB.sql" which can be found in the top-level SQL folder of the distribution package.

+Similar to the setup procedure, the convenience scripts DROP_DB.bat and DROP_DB.sh can be used instead.
+Please follow the above steps to enter your database details in these scripts and to run them on your machine.

-The batchfile DROP_DB.bat can also be used in the same manner like CREATE_DB.bat.
-Note that DROP_DB only clears the primarily created PostGIS-database from the relational schema of the 3D City Database.
+Note that DROP_DB.sqp only removes the relational schema of the 3D City Database as well as all PL/pgSQL functions and utilities.
 The database itself is not dropped.

 7. Documentation